FedeDP/libmodule/docs/src/module.rst

 .. c:function:: module_stop(self)

-  Stop module's polling by closing its fd.
-Note that module is not destroyed: you can call module_start with a new fd.
+  Stop module's polling by closing its fds.
+Note that module is not destroyed: you can add new fds and call module_start on it.

   :param self: pointer to module's handler
   :type self: :c:type:`const self_t *`